Why does a narcissist have children?

 Narcissists like to repackage their inner shame as a false dream, not only to fake the future to those around them, also faking the future within themselves.

-They have children for several reasons and none of which are for the best interest of the child.
+They could have children for several reasons, and none of which are for the best interest of the child.

-A narcissist often wants a child as they are relying on you wanting that happy ever after, wanting you to keep the family unit together.
-Male or female narcissists believe they can keep you hooked longer if you have a child together, a narcissist also thinks they have a higher chance of the hoover ( trying to get back together with you, after you’ve left, or they left you.)
+A narcissist that wants children often wants a child as they are relying on you wanting that happy ever after, wanting you to keep the family unit together.
+Male or female narcissists believe they can keep you hooked longer if you have a child together, a narcissist also thinks they have a higher chance of the hoover ( trying to get back together with you, after you’ve left, or they left you.) if you have a child together.

-With a male narcissist, when the female is pregnant most can not handle it, because the narcissist is no longer the priority, they are no longer getting all the attention.
+With a male narcissist, when the female is pregnant most can not handle it, because the narcissist is no longer the priority, they are no longer getting their needs met of requirements of excessive attention.
 Everyone is now running around after the female, which causes considerable criticism to the narcissist so a lot will up and leave during the actual pregnancy, often returning after the child is born, but not always.
 Did you hear the phrase?

 “You are my capsule.”